-Compliant applications submitted in response to this NSBRI-RFA will undergo an intrinsic scientific and technical merit review by an objective, external peer-review committee, namely the First Award Fellowship Committee, which will be established by NSBRI.
-All committee members will be eminent scientists, familiar with space biomedical/biotechnological research, that are selected by NSBRI.
+Compliant applications submitted in response to this NSBRI-RFA will undergo an intrinsic scientific and technical merit review by an objective, external peer-review committee, namely the First Award Fellowship Committee, which has been established by NSBRI.
+All committee members are eminent scientists, familiar with space biomedical/biotechnological research, that have been selected by NSBRI.